-Democrats resume arguments in Trump trial; Republicans seem unswayed
+Democrats use words of Trump allies against him in impeachment trial

-WASHINGTON (Reuters) - Democrats on Thursday resumed their arguments at U.S. President Donald Trump’s Senate impeachment trial for removing him from office, but his fellow Republicans gave scant indication of relenting in their resistance to the Democratic case.
+WASHINGTON (Reuters) - Democrats on Thursday pressed their case at U.S. President Donald Trump’s Senate trial for removing him from office by using the words of his own allies against him to make the point that his actions constituted impeachment offenses, but his fellow Republicans showed no signs of turning against him.

-House of Representatives Democratic “managers” serving as prosecutors in the trial began presenting the second of three days of opening arguments in their case against Trump.
+The Democratic House of Representatives lawmakers serving as prosecutors in the trial presented the second of their three days of opening arguments as they appealed to senators to convict him on two charges - abuse of power and obstruction of Congress - passed by the House last month.

-“The articles of impeachment against President Trump rank among the most serious charges ever brought against a president,” Democratic Representative Jerrold Nadler told the assembled senators.
+The U.S. Constitution sets out the impeachment process for removing a president who commits “high crimes and misdemeanors.”
+Trump’s legal team has argued that the House charges were invalid because impeachable offenses must represent a specific violation of criminal law.

+“Impeachment is not a punishment for crimes,” Democratic Representative Jerrold Nadler told the assembled senators.
+“Impeachment exists to address threats to the political system, applies only to political officials and responds not by imprisonment or fines but only by stripping political power.”

+Trump’s legal team has stated that abuse of power is a “made-up theory” for an impeachable offense “that would permanently weaken the presidency by effectively permitting impeachments based merely on policy disagreements.”

+Dershowitz said in the clip that abuse of power “certainly doesn’t have to be a crime.
+If you have somebody who completely corrupts the office of the president and who abuses trust and who poses great danger to our liberty, you don’t need a technical crime.”

-“And as our recital of the facts indicated, the articles are overwhelmingly supported by the evidence amassed by the House, notwithstanding the president’s complete stonewalling, his attempt to block all witnesses and all documents from the United States Congress,” Nadler added.
+“As our recital of the facts indicated, the articles are overwhelmingly supported by the evidence amassed by the House, notwithstanding the president’s complete stonewalling, his attempt to block all witnesses and all documents from the United States Congress,” Nadler said.

-The Democrats are presenting arguments that Trump should be convicted of two articles of impeachment passed by the House last month - abuse of power and obstruction of Congress - for pressuring Ukraine to investigate Democratic rival Joe Biden last year, and impeding a congressional inquiry into the matter.
+The charges against Trump arise from his request last year that Ukraine investigate Democratic rival Joe Biden and the president’s actions to impede a House inquiry into the matter.

 “His conduct is not America first.
 It is Donald Trump first,” Nadler said.

-Democrats said they will focus on the U.S. Constitution, the impeachment articles and the facts relating to them on Thursday.
-Trump is almost certain to be acquitted by the Senate, where a two-thirds majority is needed to remove him from office.
+Trump is almost certain to be acquitted by the 100-member Senate, which has 53 Republican members.
+A two-thirds majority is needed to remove him from office.

-Blocked so far in their drive to persuade the Republican-led Senate to let them call new witnesses, Democrats are using their time instead to outline an extensive narrative, complete with video clips, based on the testimony presented during hearings in the Democratic-controlled House of Representatives.

-The top Senate Democrat, Chuck Schumer, made a fresh appeal on Thursday for Republican senators to join with Democrats in voting to allow witnesses and new evidence to be presented in the trial.
-Republicans control the 100-seat Senate.
-Four of the Senate’s 53 Republicans would have to join the Democrats in order to win a simple majority vote.

 The case focuses on Trump’s request that Ukraine investigate Biden, a top contender for the Democratic nomination to face Trump in the Nov.
 3 presidential election, and Biden’s son on unsubstantiated corruption allegations.